This is a full lowdown of what the Bangkok Airways and how it can save you money

 The Catch

-- There is of course all the detailed terms and conditions to check out.
+- There is of course all of the detailed terms and conditions.

-- Now this was probably the trickiest part of Operation: Find Cheap Tickets for Thailand
+- Now this was probably the trickiest part of our Operation: Find Cheap Tickets for Thailand that was part of my backpacking summer in Asia

 - While I was working in the US I first figured out how to get someone in NYC to help me out.
 Her name was Maggie Liu ([email protected]) and I have to say that she was EXTREMELY helpful in setting everything up.
 I did everything mainly via e-mail and she was okay with that.
 Of course I needed to do all my research beforehand to let her know exactly what flights I wanted.
 She got me a quote pretty quickly and we moved from there.
 Some flights weren’t available so you just have to adjust your strategy accordingly.